-Participants at all stages of development—from notebook scribblers to published novelists—are invited to attend a variety of workshops in fiction, poetry, songwriting, children’s literature, journalism, screenwriting, and creative nonfiction; panels in publishing & editing; and readings, keynote addresses, & concerts.
+Participants at all stages of development—from notebook scribblers to published novelists—are invited to attend a variety of workshops in fiction, poetry, songwriting, children’s literature, journalism, screenwriting, and creative nonfiction; panels on publishing & editing; and readings, keynote addresses, & concerts.
 All scheduled events are presented by celebrated and experienced writers and teachers, and open to full-time registrants.
 The conference welcomes any aspiring writer who wants to create new work or refine a project already in progress.

 Dates: November 2-5, 2017.

 Locations: BIG ARTS & the Sanibel Island Public Library.

 The majority of the events will take place at BIG ARTS.
-When you arrive on the first morning of the conference, you should check in at BIG ARTS.
+When you arrive on the first morning of the conference, you should visit the registration table at BIG ARTS to check in and receive your name tag & schedule.

 A handful of workshops and readings will be held at the Sanibel Island Public Library, which is a short walk from BIG ARTS.